Ordarb/scrappy/scrappy/README.md

 The proxy rate can be interpreted as indicating what federal funds rate would typically be associated with prevailing financial market conditions if these conditions were driven solely by the funds rate.

+## Credit Cycle

+Measuring the US Credit Cycle using the Bank Credit of all US Commercial Banks.